cssnr/portainer-stack-deploy-action/README.md

 Make sure to review the [Inputs](#inputs) and checkout additional [Examples](#examples).

 This is a fairly simple action, for more details see [src/index.js](src/index.js) and [src/portainer.js](src/portainer.js).

+_No Portainer?
+You can deploy directly to Docker Swarm or Compose over SSH with: [cssnr/stack-deploy-action](https://github.com/cssnr/stack-deploy-action)_

 ## Features